richarvey/techshift-modernise/content/page/lab8.md

 - Select the RDS service.
 - Select Snapshots from the left hand menu.
 - Check the tickbox next to each snapshot you wish to delete, and click Actions then Delete Snapshot.
-- When prompted, click Delete to delete the snpashots.
+- When prompted, click Delete to delete the snapshots.

 ### Assets